Pharmaceutical R&D continues to grow significantly year-on-year with increasing numbers of pharma companies and therapeutic molecules in development.

 Implementing a Translational Pharmaceutics® approach can trim six months or more from a typical drug development timeline.
 As well as immediate cost savings in early development, for a drug product forecasted to generate $500 million to $1 billion in annual revenue, such efficiencies can increase future revenue potential by millions of dollars per day.

-In addition, given that Translational Pharmaceutics® enables development decisions to be made on the basis of clinical data rather than surrogate in vitro or preclinical data, the program maximizes the potential for success, avoiding the time and cost of potentially repeating multiple rounds of development cycles.
+In addition, given Translational Pharmaceutics® enables development decisions to be made based on clinical data rather than surrogate in vitro or preclinical data, the program maximizes the potential for success, avoiding the time and cost of potentially repeating multiple rounds of development cycles.

-Drug developers also reap direct cost savings from a significant reduction in the amount of drug product that must be manufactured and the amount of drug substance (API) used in a trial.
-Large CDMOs typically insist on larger than required minimum batch sizes for drug product manufacturing; however, a highly flexible and adaptive manufacturing approach tailored to the clinical trial can reduce API consumption by >85%.
-That is a significant advantage in early development where API is produced at a small scale and must be carefully rationed to cover a plethora of activities.
+Large CDMOs typically insist on larger than required minimum batch sizes for drug product manufacturing; however, a flexible and adaptive manufacturing approach, tailored to the clinical trial, can reduce API consumption by >85%.
+That is a significant advantage in early development where API is produced at a small scale and must be carefully rationed to cover numerous activities.